 4. Country Garden

 You don’t actually have to have the wedding reception in a garden for this theme to work, although it helps.
 Even if you are inside for much of the wedding you can decorate with fresh flowers and classic pastel colours.
-You could even put down a fake lawn for a winter wedding to bring the outdoors in.
+You could even put down a fake lawn for a winter wedding to bring the outdoors in or you could dress the flower girls in pink flower girl dresses.
 For the true outdoors enthusiasts, have a marquee in the garden and the wedding breakfast full of fresh flavours and sparkling wine.
 There are plenty of options in Oxfordshire for hiring a venue with some outdoor space.
 Choose somewhere with some interior space too, in case the weather does not cooperate.
 If in doubt, provide the guests with umbrellas and stylish welly boots!

 Image courtesy of alexisdc/ FreeDigitalPhotos.net